Homebrew/homebrew-aliases/README.md

     # remove an alias
     $ brew unalias i

-Note that some commands are reserved and can’t be aliases (Homebrew core commands as well as `alias` and `unalias`).
+Note that some commands are reserved and can’t be aliased (Homebrew core commands as well as `alias` and `unalias`).

 ## Notes